Aviation in Singapore: Corporate aviation

-Based out of Seletar Airport (WSSL), Singapore provides the South East Asian hub for corporate aircraft sales and servicing.
-Although presently limited by runway length for operations of ultra-long range aircraft, Seletar offers corporate aircraft owners limited access to Singapore and to manufacturer approved service centres, such as Jet Aviation (for Gulfstream Aerospace, Bombardier and Cessna) and Hawker Pacific (Hawker Beechcraft and Dassault Falcon).
-Seletar airport is open 24 hours a day.

-Seletar is also the home base for several smaller charter aircraft operations serving regional corporate travel and aeromedical evacuations as well as charter brokers such as Singapore Aviation and aviation consultancies specialising in regional aircraft ownership and operation Asian Corporate Aviation Management Asia Corporate Jet.
+Seletar Airport serves as a hub for corporate aircraft sales and servicing.
+Although presently limited by runway length for operations of ultra-long range aircraft, Seletar is home to manufacturer approved service centres, such as Jet Aviation (for Gulfstream Aerospace, Bombardier and Cessna) and Hawker Pacific Aerospace (Hawker Beechcraft and Dassault Falcon).
+It is also the home base for several smaller charter aircraft operations serving regional corporate travel and aeromedical evacuations.

-In September 2017, Zetta Jet USA, Inc., an affiliate of Singapore-based Zetta Jet, filed for Chapter 11 bankruptcy protection in Los Angeles, California.
-The company has been focused on long-haul, luxury air charter.

 Airport security

 Security for the country's three international passenger airports comes under the purview of the Airport Police Division of the Singapore Police Force, although resources are concentrated at Singapore Changi Airport where scheduled passenger traffic dominates.
 Seletar Airport, which specialises in handling non-scheduled and training flights, is seen as posing less of a security issue.
 Since the September 11, 2001 attacks, and the naming of Changi Airport as a terrorism target by the Jemaah Islamiyah, the airport's security has been stepped up.
 Roving patrol teams composed of two soldiers and a police officer armed with machine guns patrol the terminals at random.

 Assisting the state organisations, are the security services provided by the ground handlers, namely that of the Singapore Airport Terminal Services's SATS Security Services, and the Aetos Security Management Private Limited, formed from a merger of the Changi International Airport Services's airport security unit and that of other companies to become a single island-wide auxiliary police company.
 These officers man check-in counters to screen luggage, control movements into restricted areas, and so forth.

 Since 2005, an upgrade in screening technology and rising security concerns led to all luggage-screening processes to be conducted behind closed-doors.
 Plans are also in place to install over 400 cameras around the airport to monitor passenger activity around the clock and to check on suspicious parcels and activity to prevent bomb attacks similar to the 2005 Songkhla bombings in Southern Thailand where Hat Yai International Airport was targeted.
 Tenders to incorporate such a system was called in late September 2005.